jpshanno/ingestr/README.md

 Ingesting Data
 --------------

 Many sensors provide their output as delimited files with header information contained above the recorded data.
 Each ingestr function to read in data starts with `ingest_` to make autocomplete easier.
 Running any ingest function will read in the data and format the data into a clean R data.frame.
 Column names are taken directly from the data file, and users have the option to read the header information into a separate data frame in the environment where the function was called.
-A message and the dat.frame structure will be printed to alert the user that the data.frame was created.
+A message and the data.frame structure will be printed to alert the user that the data.frame was created.
 All data and header data that are read in will have the data source appended as a column to the data.

 ``` r
 library(ingestr)